MJLNSN/WYXMJL-Navigation_and_Parking_via_ArucoMarker/README.md

 ## WYXMJL-Navigation_and_Parking
 This is the lab6 resource for EE346.

-We aim to achieve lane following and parking via the detection of aruco marker.
+We aim to achieve fout-point navigation and parking via the detection of aruco marker.

 This work was done with the help of Prof.Zhang and all TAs.